w3c/guide/README.md

 The Guidebook uses the [W3C Jekyll theme](https://github.com/w3c/w3c-jekyll-theme).
 See the [README](https://github.com/w3c/w3c-jekyll-theme/blob/main/README.md) to run Jekyll locally.

 Note that latest versions of Ruby might create a [dependency issue](https://github.com/jekyll/jekyll/pull/9392).
-It is recommended to use the Ruby version mentioned in the [Github workflow](https://github.com/w3c/guide/blob/main/.github/workflows/jekyll-gh-pages.yml#L21).
+It is recommended to use the Ruby version mentioned in the [GitHub workflow](https://github.com/w3c/guide/blob/main/.github/workflows/jekyll-gh-pages.yml#L24).

 ## In this repository